quamranhasan/quamranhasan/README.md

 ### **Hello** 👋

-I am Computer Science and Business Technology Management Double Major at KAIST.
+I am a Computer Science and Business Technology Management Double Major at KAIST.

 I have a passion for working with data and looking for pattern and insights to aid data-driven decisions.